yoavmil/bamakom/README.md

   real bummer.
 Internally the [VS Code markdown renderer](https://code.visualstudio.com/api/references/vscode-api#Hover) does the work, but I cant find out how to make it render everything.

+TODO
+- check if there are closing tags